Autonomobile/AutoPylot/README.md

 - "TRAIN_SPLITS": Proportion of data in the training set and testing set.
 If set to 0.9, this will result in having 90% of the data going to the training set and 10% going to the testing set.
 - "TRAIN_AUGM_FREQ": How frequent we want data to be augmented using data augmentation functions.

-in the main_programs/train.py script, you can also change the type of the model you want to build.
-For example, if you create a new function to create a model in architectures.py called "steering_model", you can set the "model_type" field to `architectures.steering_model`.

 you can now start this training script with:
 ```bash